trustoverip/spec-up-t-website/docs/tools/spec-up-t-editor-user-guide.md

 ---

-## Files Created and Their Purpose
+## About This Guide

-This user guide (`USER_GUIDE.md`) has been created to provide step-by-step instructions for end users of the Spec-Up-T Editor.
+This comprehensive user guide serves as the primary documentation for end users of the Spec-Up-T Editor.
+It provides step-by-step instructions, practical workflows, and troubleshooting guidance to help users of all technical levels effectively use the tool.

-**Why this file should stay:**

-1. **User-Focused**: Written specifically for end users, not developers or technical implementers
-2. **Step-by-Step Instructions**: Provides detailed, actionable guidance for common tasks
-3. **Workflow Examples**: Shows real-world usage patterns and scenarios
-4. **Troubleshooting**: Addresses common user problems with practical solutions
-5. **Onboarding**: Helps new users get started quickly and successfully

-**How to use this file:**
+**Usage Guidelines:**

-1. **New Users**: Start with "Getting Started" and "Initial Setup" sections
+- **New Users**: Begin with "Getting Started" and "Initial Setup"
-2. **Occasional Users**: Focus on "Working with Repositories" and "File Management" sections
+- **Regular Users**: Focus on specific sections as needed
-3. **Power Users**: Review "Common Workflows" and "Tips and Best Practices"
+- **Teams**: Use as training material and reference documentation
-4. **Troubleshooting**: Reference the "Troubleshooting" section when problems arise
+- **Troubleshooting**: Consult the troubleshooting section for common issues
-5. **Training**: Use as a training manual for teams adopting the tool

-This user guide complements the technical documentation by focusing entirely on practical usage, making the Spec-Up-T Editor accessible to users of all technical levels while maintaining comprehensive coverage of all features and capabilities.
+The guide is maintained alongside the application to ensure accuracy and completeness of all documented features and capabilities.